Afghan Haze Seeds

 Terpenes creates the scents and flavors - they vary depending on the growing conditions, curing process, and individual plant phenotypical expression.

-Is Afghan Haze strain easy to grow?
+Is Afghan Haze Strain Easy to Grow?

 Users Reviews

-Flowering 70-77 Days
+Flowering Time 70-77 Days

 -- Outdoor Grow (Full Sun / In Ground) --